Morgan-Sell/data-lake-music-streaming-app/README.md

 - **songsplay_table** - year and month

 # Conclusion
-With Sparkify's data lake, the company is now able to focus on developing the most personalized music/media streaming experience available.Users' recommended playlists will incorporate new music as released by artists and Top 100 hits will no longer plug the playlist gaps.
+With Sparkify's data lake, the company is now able to focus on developing the most personalized music/media streaming experience available.
+Users' recommended playlists will incorporate new music as released by artists and Top 100 hits will no longer plug the playlist gaps.
 Sparkify's recommender system will introduce users to the music they never knew existed and from places of the world that they only know from books and movies.

 # Packages
 - Configparser